VernonGrant/jsn.c/README.md

  * ------------------------------------------------------------------------- */

 /**
- * A handle is just a pointe to a node's struct.
+ * A handle is just a pointer to a node's struct.
 The tree structure is made out
  * of many nodes.
  */
 typedef struct jsn_node *jsn_handle;